ysyk2021/goal-setting-for-managers-developing-skills-and-techniques-to-set-goals-that-drive-results/src/chapter-1-1.md

-# Defining Goal Setting in the Managerial Context

-## Introduction

 In today's dynamic and competitive business environment, effective goal setting is crucial for managers to drive results and achieve organizational success.
 By establishing clear goals and aligning them with the overall vision of the organization, managers can provide direction, motivate employees, and enhance performance.
 This chapter aims to define goal setting in the managerial context and explore its significance in achieving desired outcomes.